ggabriel96/lasso/README.md

 };
 ```

-That means that you need a `class` or `struct` that implements the
+That means you need a `class` or `struct` that implements the
 following member functions:

 - `void init();`, which is called once right before the loop starts and you
   can use it to initialize anything you need (beyond the constructor of your
   class);
 - `void simulate(LoopStatus const &, high_resolution_duration const &);`,
-  which is called (possibly many times, see below) in every iteration to
+  which is called if `delta` or more nanoseconds have passed since the last
-  advance your simulation (input, physics, AI, etc.) since the last call;
+  call to advance your simulation (input, physics, AI, etc.);
 - `void render(LoopStatus const &, high_resolution_duration const &);`,
   which is called once in every iteration to render what has been simulated;
 - `bool is_done() noexcept;`, which is called once in every iteration to